xalaida/laravel-tree/README.md

 | 3  | Mechanics      |        2 | 1.2.3 |
 | 4  | Thermodynamics |        2 | 1.2.4 |

-Now you can easily get all descendants of the node using the following query:
+You can easily get all descendants of the node using the following query:

 ```SQL
 SELECT * FROM categories WHERE path LIKE '1.%'